 This scholarship in the amount of $4,500 is designed to be awarded to top students who have demonstrated a desire to serve in a career of research, regulatory work, quality control, or teach in an area related to some aspect of foods, drugs or consumer product safety.
 Student candidates should have demonstrated leadership capabilities and must have at least a 3.0 grade point average.

-The 2019 recipient of the Mary Logan Scholarship will be announced at the AFDOSS Business Luncheon on June 25th, during the 2019 AFDO Annual Education Conference to be held in Atlanta, Georgia.
+The annual recipient of the Mary Logan Scholarship is generally announced during the AFDOSS Business Luncheon held as part of the Annual Education Conference.

 The criteria for this award reflects the love and dedication that Mary Logan has for AFDOSS and for every person that belongs to AFDOSS, or supports its goals and objectives.
 This award stands not only as a tribute to Mary Logan, but as a reminder that AFDOSS must always support and encourage the training and development of people.
 It is a symbol that the role of AFDOSS will not only live on, but that its role will expand and grow.